mohammadali66/aurora/projects/select2-aurora/README.md

 export class AppModule { }
 ```

-## How to use package with option list
+## How to use package with the optionList property

-We define a model named _AuroraSelectModel_ in select2-aurora.
+Select2-aurora has an property named _optionList_.
-You can prepare your list with this model.
+To create an optionList, you must define a list of _AuroraSelectModel_ objects.
-First of all import _AuroraSelectModel_ in your component.
+First of all import _AuroraSelectModel_ in your component,
-Then define your list with this model.
+then define your list with this model.
-The _AuroraSelectModel_ has two properties, one is _id_, and second is _label_.
+The _AuroraSelectModel_ has two properties, one is _id_, and _label_.

 ```typescript